canerucal/remove-bg/README.md

 # Remove Background Project

-This script removes the background of images.
+This script removes the background of input images.

 @danielgatis ' s rembg library is used. https://github.com/danielgatis/rembg